Madeby7/ROS_2_backedup/README.md

     In notion I create the mini note collection for remidning operations and processes.
 I will add in pdf format the my page.
 -----------------------

---> The turkish first version is added, According to feedbacks I will add english version.
+--> The turkish first version is added, According to feedbacks I will add english version in the coming days

 Good Luck !